The six keys to preparing for a doctor's appointment

 Your doctor needs to know what medications you’re taking, including those prescribed by other doctors and any dietary supplements (vitamins, minerals, herbs, etc.).
 Bring ALL your medications and dietary supplements—prescription and non-prescription—in their original containers.
 This way the doctor understands the dosage you’re taking, how often you’re taking it, and the refill schedule.

 If you have a prescribed medication or dietary supplement that you’re not taking for some reason (side effects, cost, or another reason), tell the doctor that, too.
 Any side effects you’ve noticed after taking a product should also be reported.

 4. Bring your medical records

-5. Request a verbal summary of follow-up instructions
+6. Request a visit summary and follow-up instructions

 At the end of an appointment, your doctor will go over what was discussed, decisions made about treatments (if any), and any suggested changes to your medications.
 However, doctors who are hurrying to stay on schedule (or are already behind schedule) may accidentally forget to do this or not fully explain what you need to know.

 - Give you a brief verbal summary of what has been discussed (diagnoses possibilities or diagnoses ruled out; symptoms to look out for; activities to do or not do)